Enterprise NCC-1701

 The Design Process

 The Enterprise was a unique and challenging build.
-I have been planning to build the classic Enterprise for years, and when I saw the new design from Star Trek Discovery I knew it was time to build it!
+I have been planning to build the classic Enterprise for years, and when I saw the new design from Star Trek Discovery and Star Trek Strange New Worlds I knew it was time to build it!

 Normally I would start with the saucer section, however I realised that the most challenging section would be the star drive, so I decided to build it first so I could scale the saucer to that.
 I tried a lot of different strategies and ended up going with a completely “SNOT” (Studs not on top) design, inspired by the Saturn V rocket official set.
 This posed it’s own set of challenges but it allowed me to build a completely rounded shape with no studs showing!